for everybody 14+

 Born in Vienna in 1898, murdered in Auschwitz in 1944 - she died at the age of 46.
 She would almost have been forgotten - had it not been for two suitcases in the attic of the girls' home in the former Theresienstadt ghetto, two suitcases full of children's drawings...

 Three performers, a director and a visual artist immerse themselves in the time of the Weimar Republic, the Golden Twenties, the Nazi era - and in the story of Friedl Dicker.
-They explore questions about Friedl's life and the time.
+They explore questions about Friedl's life and the time and develop a play for young people.
+In autumn, they give first insights in the production and the historical background.